 Under the arms and down the side of the torso, you get highly breathable, very stretchy Torrent panels, treated with Polygiene, which uses silver (not nano-) particles to prevent odors.
 Torrent is 84% nylon and 16% elastane – it’s really stretchy.
 Finally, Arc’teryx adds their Nu DWR treatment (using short chain flourocarbons – the “better” kind) that beads water superbly.

 Full front zipper functions well, locking in place wherever you put it.
 Hand pockets are high enough to avoid hip-belt interference and the zippers slide smoothly.
 (We like when pocket zippers pull down to open and up to close.)

 Arc’teryx classifies the Atom SL as a Trim Fit piece.
-We’ve always found Arc’teryx’s sizing to be accurate and the Atom SL is no exception.
-It fit our tester’s 43″ chest exactly.
+I’ve always found Arc’teryx’s sizing to be accurate and the Atom SL is no exception.
+It fit my 43″ chest exactly.
 Do not expect to wear heavy layers underneath – the Atom SL is designed to be worn over a base layer and under everything else.

 The hood is designed to fit under a helmet.
 There is a single adjustment cord at the back of the head that runs forward to about cheekbone height and then up and over the brim.
 It’s a simple and effective way of cinching the hood down.
 The brim is perfect – just stiff enough to retain its shape without getting in the way.

 Here’s the main course after all the appetizers.
 The Arc’teryx Atom SL is a phenomenal jacket for both layering and wearing on its own.
 It slides effortlessly under a shell, providing just enough insulation to take the chill off without overheating.
 On its own, it’s perfect for early morning workouts, evening hikes, or those summer days when it’s 50° in the mountains all day instead of 70°.